Exclusive Nestlebrae Hibiscus

 The price for cutting-grown plants will be $23 each, or 3 plants for $60.
 [They can be 3 different flowers, or all the same.
 It's your choice from what I have listed on this website.]

 Please read this next- Availability: I tried leaving the hibiscus plants for sale out in my sales area thru winter, under and surrounded by white windbreak cloth.
 It proved to be too stressful for them.
 I have taken nearly all the hibiscus plants off sale, and I am progressively putting them into bigger bags, with fresh potting mix and fertilizer.
-They will go back on sale early in the New Year, 2018, when they are in good shape again for selling.
+They will go back on sale at the end of November 2019, but only when they are in good shape again for selling.

 When I return now much happier plants to the sales area, I will mark them with "on sale again now".